acrolinx/clj-queue-by/README.md

     (ns test-the-queue.core
        (:require [com.acrolinx.clj-queue-by :as q]))

-    (def the-queue (q/queue-by :name))
+    (def queue (q/queue-by :name))

-You can store the queue in an atom or as a local variable that you pass around.
+Here we create the queue with a `key-fn` `:name`, so items will get a dedicated queue per `:name`.
+You can store the queue in an atom, too.
+Alternatively, create it as a local variable and pass it around.

+The queue has a maximum size.
 In this example, we stick to the default queue size of 128.
+If you want to have a different limit, call it with a second argument:

+    (def queue (atom nil))
+    (defn create-queue [size]
+      (q/queue-by :user size))
+    (swap! queue create-queue 1000)

 When you try to push more items than the limit, an exception is thrown.

-Add an item to the queue by calling it with an argument:
+Add an item to the queue by calling it with the item as the argument:

-    (the-queue {:name "alice" :a 1})
+    (queue {:name "alice" :a 1})

 Calling the queue like a function works, because it implements the `IFn` interface which is used when calling functions in Clojure.

 How many items are in the queue?

-    (count the-queue)
+    (count queue)

 The queue implements `Counted`, the interface behind the `count` function.
 Performance guarantees are inherited from Clojure's hash map